A Parent’s Guide to Helping Kids Regulate Big Emotions

 Recognizing Childhood Emotions

 Children’s developing brains cause them to feel emotions more strongly than adults.
 Children may momentarily lose their capacity for reasoning and communication when they feel overburdened.
+Learn about recognizing emotions in others via Mood Meter observations.

 How Strong Feelings Could Appear